c-layer/contracts/tutorials/14-RunningADAO.md

 ### Voting
 When the VOTING period begins, we can vote as account 1 for the proposal.
-To check, we are indeed in the VOTING period, the follow commmand should return '3' (VOTING).
+To check, we are indeed in the VOTING period, the follow command should return '3' (VOTING).
 ```
 voting.sessionStateAt(1, Math.floor((new Date()).getTime()/1000)).then(x => x.toString())
 ```

-You will need to wait few minutes if you are still in 1-PLANNED or 2-CAMPAIGN.
+You will need to wait a few minutes if you are still in 1-PLANNED or 2-CAMPAIGN.
 ```
 voting.session(1).then((x) => new Date(1000 * x.voteAt))
 ```